Tips & FAQ's

 What is the best way to tour the park?

 We suggest renting an Art Cart to tour the park.
 Art Carts enable visitors to travel on special cart paths and drive up to the outdoor sculptures.
-Visitors can also drive their own car or walk the 300+ acres.
+Visitors can also drive their own car or walk the three hundred-plus acres.
 The best route is to follow Gallery Loop Road.

 How long does it take to tour the park?